Health & Fitness Myths Busted: Sorting Fact From Fiction

 Your resting heart rate can indicate how physically fit you are.
 Tracking your heart rate during exercise can help you to modify the intensity in order to achieve a specific goal.

 No food after 7pm if you’re trying to stay healthy

 For those who work late nights or crave something sweet after dinner, cutting out food after 7pm might sound almost impossible.
 While there is some stigma around eating after a certain time, the time you eat doesn’t matter as much as what you are eating.

 Intermittent fasting is a popular recent trend that involves fasting usually between 16 and 24 hours.
-For example, you could eat as you would between 11am-7pm and fast for the rest of the day.
+For example, you could eat as you would between 11am-7pm and fast for the rest of the day, or you may be following an OMAD diet.
 The idea is that it may reduce your total calorie intake as it often leads to eating less than you normally would.

 Intermittent fasting can also help to lower insulin levels so that stored fat can be broken down and used as energy.
 While it may work for some people and their lifestyles, using this approach does not mean that you should eat whatever you like during this “eating window”.
 It is more important to consider the quantity and quality of the food you are eating, rather than the time you choose to eat.

 When embarking on a new healthy eating journey, take the time to understand what you should be eating and how it can help you to achieve your goals.
 A balanced diet that includes fresh, wholesome foods is a great place to start.

 The meal plan in the SWEAT app is based around the Australian Guide To Healthy Eating and provides five meals throughout the day that include foods from each of the main food groups.
 The meals can be distributed across the day to best fit in with your lifestyle — it doesn’t matter when you have them!